 Definition: The SAFC is responsible for allocating the College’s Student Activity Fund to chartered clubs on campus.
 The SAFC works closely with the Student Activities Office and the Director of Student Life in an effort to promote a vibrant club life on campus that can benefit all members of the Bowdoin student community.
 It seeks to promote fairness, consistency, and transparency in its decisions and to spend its budget responsibly.

 The Committee is comprised of eight students (the four class treasurers, the Chair of the Student Organizations Oversight Committee, the Chair of the Treasury, and two at-large representatives), as well as a non-voting staff advisor from the Student Activities Office.
 Note: Besides the Chair of the Treasury and SOOC Chair, members of this committee do not serve on the BSG Assembly.

 Past Accomplishments: The SAFC has become a more transparent and accessible organization in the past few years.
-Notable efforts include synthesizing the rulebook into a single document, putting the budget submission form online, and ensuring that funding decisions are all posted online.
+Notable efforts include synthesizing the rulebook into a single document and putting the budget submission form online.
 Additionally, the SAFC has made an effort to make the budget submission process less intimidating for club leaders and a greater source of support for their clubs.

 - Maintain the committee’s online infrastructure that enables club leaders to submit budgets and learn about the SAFC process